adapta-project/adapta-gtk-theme/README.md

  > **Note:**
  >
- >   * Robotic does NOT support elementaryOS.
+ >   * Pop does NOT support elementaryOS.

 Installation from Git (Prebuilt version)
 ----------------------------